Luxembourg-Open-Source-Club/BICS-BOT/README.md

 - `/bsp`: This command will send a message back with a list of relevant links for BSP.

 - `/intro` (Only for new members): Allows a new member to get the **Student** role, to change your server useername to comply with the server format (Example: John Doe -> John D), and to introduce themselves.
+Additionally, it presents the option for the member to add their birthday.
 This command can only be used in the introduction channel (`#starting-up`).

 - `/enroll`: This command is used for students who wish to get viewing permissions to the text channels of their courses.